-Figure E-1 Major North American Research Libraries
+Figure E-1-a Major North American Research Libraries

-The first table below shows the ARL Rank of the University of Toronto for the last four years compared to the other top 10 ARL members.

-The second table below shows the ARL Rank of the Top 4 Canadian Universities (after Toronto) for the last 4 years.
+The first table below shows the ARL Rank of U of T compared to the other top 10 ARL members.
+The second table below shows the ARL Rank of the Top 4 Canadian Universities (after Toronto).